Panelists play a critical role in the grant application process as field representatives.

 - Access to the grants management system website, www.calartscouncil.smartsimple.com, is provided before the orientation meeting to address any questions that may arise as panelists become familiar with the system.

-- Grant panel meetings take place online using a selected video conferencing platform.
-Panelists are asked to commit to working from 8 a.m. to 5 p.m. for up to three days until all applications are adjudicated.
+- Grant panel check-in meetings take place online using a selected video conferencing platform.
+Panelists are asked to commit to allocating enough time to thoroughly review and rank all assigned applications.
 Computer access and a reliable internet connection are required for panelists to participate.
 Panelists are asked to notify the Programs team in advance if they anticipate connectivity issues.

 - Eligible ranking levels and award requests based on percentages determined during the grant panel process are brought before the Council governing body to vote and approve grant award amounts.